delawaremathguy/ShoppingList14/README.md

 This app started out as a few SwiftUI views driven by @FetchRequests, but that eventually ran into trouble when deleting Core Data objects.
 Next, I tried to insert a little Combine into the app (e.g., a view driven by a list of Locations would tuen the list into a subscriber to each of the Location in the list), but there were problems with that as well.

-I finally settled on more of an MVVM-style architecture, posting internal notifications through the NotificationCenter that a `ShoppingItem` or a `Location` has either been created, or edited, or is about to be deleted.
+I finally settled on more of an MVVM-style architecture, posting internal notifications through the NotificationCenter that a `Item` or a `Location` has either been created, or edited, or is about to be deleted.
 View models would react appropriately.
 (Remember, notifications are essentially a form of using the more general Combine framework.)

-A view model (*view models are used only to handle lists of ShoppingItems*) now loads its data only once from Core Data and signs up for appropriate notifications to stay in-sync with Core Data, without additional fetches from Core Data.
+A view model (*view models are used only to handle lists of Items*) now loads its data only once from Core Data and signs up for appropriate notifications to stay in-sync with Core Data, without additional fetches from Core Data.
 A view model can then react accordingly, alerting SwiftUI so that its associated View needs to be updated.

 This design suits my needs, but may not be necessary for your own projects, for which straightforward use of @FetchRequest might well be sufficient.